 1. Truly automatic scalability

 A FaaS system consists exclusively of functions with strict conditions about its inputs and outputs.
-There is no state preserved in between function calls.
+There is no state preserved between function calls.
 These kinds of computations are easier to express following a functional programming paradigm.
-Functional paradigm has been around for decades and has set the foundations of the computational era.
+The functional paradigm has been around for decades and has set the foundations of the computational era.

 With the advent of Cloud Computing and the possibility of quickly building applications that reach millions of users, the paradigm has resurged and is currently an essential part of many frameworks for this kind of architecture.

 Content related: PaaS and IaaS… Where is Cloud Computing leading us?

 Having automatic scalability means less resources designated to maintain and configure instances behind a load balancer.
 However, that is just one aspect of operations.
 Having to build and deploy complex software requires people to maintain and configure the development, QA and production environments, configuration and maintenance of Continuous Integration, and database servers.
 Leveraging all these aspects to the Cloud provider dramatically reduces the costs.

 This same reduction of costs has been present since PaaS has existed.
 The added value of Serverless Architecture is that you do not even have to think about how many requests your site will handle, imposing quotas to each of the components, or even planning in advance to buy more than the actual needed resources, predicting that there will be some spikes in the usage of the system.

 Having such a fine granularity in the cost calculated, in terms of functions calls, allows you to pay exactly for what you use.
 No more, no less.

 If it takes a year to try an idea, when such an idea is actually implemented, you may lose an opportunity.
 Having a reduction in operational costs, added to the ability to build and deploy applications faster, auto-scaling to millions of users, brings the possibility to test and experiment with different solutions for the market in some scenarios where in the past it was not possible.